 What about PEMF safety?
 It is generally accepted to be a safe and non-invasive therapy – but as with any form of therapy, you should seek the advice of a medical professional if you have any concerns.

-If you’re looking for compact, affordable, high-quality infrared and PEMF mat – check out our HigherDose Go Mat Review.
+If you’re looking for a compact, affordable, high-end infrared and PEMF mat – check out our independent HigherDose Go Mat Review.